qwaneu/qwaneu.github.io/_ideas/case-against-di-frameworks.md

 TDD

-TDD leads to loosely coupled code: @@arguments
+TDD leads to loosely coupled code: @@arguments : maybe finish tdd-modularity idea/post first, and reference it here.

 ## What we see in practice